+The first stage of this research is international fieldwork with the political consultants and computer experts who are commissioned to make bots.
+Second, the we are building an original database of political incidents involving bots.
+Finally, the we are using this knowledge to make better tools for detecting political bots when they appear.
 We are doing “real-time” social and information science, and actively disseminating their findings to journalists, industry, and foreign policy experts.
-By developing an a network of experts in political bot detection and an original data set, we will not only have a better understanding of how bots are manipulating social networks but also advance the conversation in the social sciences, computer sciences, and industry about the size of the problem and the possible solutions.
+By developing an a network of experts in political bot detection and an original data set, the researchers will not only have a better understanding of how bots are manipulating social networks but also advance the conversation in the social sciences, computer sciences, and industry about the size of the problem and the possible solutions.

 You are welcome to explore this website for the latest research findings, our current activities, and our impact.